mtxadmin/zabbix/MSSQL/README.md

    Timeout=20<br>
 7. Restart Zabbix agent service on this server
 8. In Zabbix web interface, apply the imported template **Template DB MSSQL** to the host
-9. Don't forget to add actions for trigger names "SQL:" and "SQL Login"
+9. Don't forget to add actions for trigger names that contain "SQL:" and "SQL Login"

 ### Technical notes: